lambdaclass/lambdaworks/docs/src/proving_systems/plonk/recap.md

 $$(b_0 + \beta b_1 + \gamma)(b_2 + \beta b_3 + \gamma)$$
 coincide, then $A$ and $B$ are equal with overwhelming probability.

+Here is the statement for sets of more than two pairs of field elements.

 *Fact:* Let $A=\{\bar a_0, \dots, \bar a_{k-1}\}$ and $B=\{\bar b_0, \dots, \bar b_{k-1}\}$ be sets of pairs of field elements.
 So that $\bar a_i = (a_{i,0}, a_{i,1})$ and the same for $\hat b_i$.
 Let $\beta, \gamma$ be a random field elements.
 Let $\omega$ be a $k$-th root of unity.
 Let $f$ and $g$ be respectively the polynomials that interpolate the values
 $$\{a_{i,0} + a_{i,1}\beta + \gamma, \dots, a_{k-1,0} + a_{k-1,1}\beta + \gamma\},$$
 and